My car

 Read more:

 *Your car becomes a total loss if it is uneconomical or unsafe to repair, including where the combined repair costs and salvage value are likely to be more than the amount covered by your policy.
-If your car is a total loss (which includes where your car is stolen and unrecovered after 14 days and we accept your claim for theft), and is less than 2 years old and you're the first registered owner, we'll replace your car with a new one of the same or similar make and model.
-Eligible customers only.
+If your car is a total loss (which includes where your car is stolen and unrecovered after 14 days and we accept your claim for theft), and is less than 2 years old and you bought it as a new or an ex-demo model from a licensed motor dealer, we'll replace your car with a new one of the same or similar make and model.

 Insurance is issued by AAI Limited ABN 48 005 297 807 trading as Suncorp Insurance.
 Read the Product Disclosure Statement before buying this insurance.
 The Target Market Determination is also available.
 This advice has been prepared without taking into account your particular objectives, financial situations or needs, so you should consider whether it's appropriate for you before acting on it.